FAQ & Fraud Ground Rules

 1. How do I earn?

 Install the extension, sign in, and keep coding as normal.
 When your AI assistant (Claude Code and other supported assistants) is working, the "thinking…" verb is replaced by a short sponsored line.
-You accrue credit for the time that line is genuinely on screen, plus any clicks.
-The current revenue split is an estimated 50% of the net ad revenue attributable to your impressions and clicks.
+You accrue credit for the time that line is genuinely on screen.
+The current revenue split is an estimated 50% of the net ad revenue attributable to your impressions.
 You don't have to do anything differently — there is nothing to click, refresh, or run on a schedule.

 Which editors and assistants are supported?